FrazierLE/overlook-hotel/README.md

 1. Run npm start in your terminal
 1. Go to http://localhost:8080/ and you should see the website
 1. Enter control + c in your terminal to stop the server(s) at any time.
+1. Username: customer with any number between 1-50
+1. Password: overlook2021

 ### Technologies Used
 - Javascript, HTML, CSS, Fetch API, webpack, NPM, Mocha, Chai, Lighthouse Accessibility Audit, WAVE, Colorblindness extension